“This is fun! Because now your brain can freak out about itself!”

 The usual audio narration was running, but the projection movie was not.
-After the narration finished, nothing happened for what was less than 10 seconds, but more than 5.
-But those handful of seconds seem indifinitely long in the kind of pitch darkness where you can’t even seen your hands in front of your face.
-Add in the adrenaline from anticipation, ride attendant’s parting words, and you have the perfect recipie for crippling anxiety.
+After the narration finished, nothing happened for what seemed like forever.
+It was less than 10 seconds, but more than 5.
+But those handful of seconds seem indefinitely long when you’re left hanging in space and wrapped in the kind of pitch darkness where you can’t even seen your hands in front of your face.
+Add in the adrenaline from anticipation, ride attendant’s parting words, and you have the perfect recipe for crippling anxiety.

-So we just hung there in absolute silence and darkness for a few heartbeats until out of the darkness, one perfect word bloomed from a woman in the back, punctuating the moment and summarizing the collective thought.
+So we just hung in limbo marinating in absolute silence and darkness for a few heartbeats until out of the darkness, one perfect word bloomed from a woman in the back, punctuating the moment and summarizing the collective thought.

-The silence was broken by the whole cabin bursting out into rancuoous laughter which almost immediated turned into screams of actual terror as the ride decided to resume, finally and dropped us a couple stories.
+The silence was broken by the whole cabin bursting out into hysterical laughter which almost immediately turned into screams of actual terror as the ride decided to resume, finally, and dropped us a couple stories.

 At the end of the ride, the cabin immediately bubbled over with laughter and conversation about what we had just been through.
 This was obviously what the cast member had been expecting because he opened the doors and greeted us with a shit eating grin.
 Are we allowed to high five the Disney staff? because he deserved one.